-Each semester (Fall and Spring), DDes faculty plan week-long immersive programs; all students are required to participate fully and in-person during these Immersions for the first three years of the program (six Immersion sessions total).
-DDes Immersion programs are intensive, content-rich, and 'laddered' for students at different levels, including a variety of support/social activities, workshops, academic sessions, and public-facing events.
+Each semester (Fall and Spring), DDes faculty plan week-long immersive programs; all students are required to participate fully and in-person during these Immersions for the first three years of the program (six immersion sessions total).
+DDes Immersion programs are intensive, content-rich, and 'laddered' for students at different levels, including a variety of support activities, workshops, academic sessions, and public-facing events.

-- In academic year (AY) 2023-24, DDes Fall Immersion Week will be held partially in person and virtually from August 13-18; it remains mandatory for all new and continuing students. - DDes February Forum is scheduled for February 5-9, 2024 and will be held virtually; this session is also mandatory.
+- In academic year (AY) 2024-25, August Immersion Week will be held in person and virtually from August 11-15, 2025; it remains mandatory for all new and continuing students. - February Forum is scheduled for February 9-12, 2026 and will be held virtually; this session is also mandatory.